Organize your stay Chad

 Cash advance.
 If you've reached your withdrawal limit or your card is malfunctioning, you can benefit from a cash advance.
 Offered by most major banks, this service enables you to withdraw cash simply by presenting your card at a bank counter, whether it's your own or not.
 You will often be asked for proof of identity.
 In general, the cash advance limit is the same as the withdrawal limit, and the two are cumulative (if your limit is €500, you can withdraw €1,000: €500 at the ATM, €500 in cash advance).
 The cost of the transaction is the same as for a foreign withdrawal.

-Paying by card - As a general rule, avoid carrying too much cash.
-It could be lost or stolen without any recourse.
-Pay with your bank card whenever possible.
-Charges are lower than for ATM withdrawals, and the spending limit is often higher.
-Credit cards are increasingly accepted, but outside the major cities, the regions and towns you'll be passing through will rarely accept them.
+Payment by card.
+Credit cards are increasingly accepted, but outside the major cities, the regions and towns you'll be passing through will rarely accept credit cards.
 Credit cards are not widely used in hotels, restaurants and shops throughout the country.
 So remember to withdraw cash from cash dispensers as soon as possible.

-Money transfer - With this system, you can send and receive money from anywhere in the world in just a few minutes.
-The principle is simple: someone close to you goes to a MoneyGram® or Western Union® point (post office, bank, gas station, grocery store, etc.), gives your name and transfers a sum of money to the other person.
+Money transfer.
+With this system, you can send and receive money from anywhere in the world in just a few minutes.
+The principle is simple: someone you know goes to a MoneyGram® or Western Union® point (post office, bank, gas station, grocery store, etc.), gives your name and pays a sum to the other person.
 On your side of the world, you go to a MoneyGram® or Western Union® point.
 Simply show photo ID and the transfer reference, and the money will be handed over to you.

 Tipping.
 Although not an institution, tips are appreciated, especially in hotels and on organized tours.